AtomicSmash/ultimate-mailchimp-plugin/readme.md

 - Field value (whether it should be checked or not)

 ### Other Config

 Here are some extra config options.
-We would recommend only using these in a development or testing enviroment.
+We would recommend only using these in a development or testing environment.

 ```
 define('ULTIMATE_MAILCHIMP_LOGGING', true);
 define('ULTIMATE_MAILCHIMP_DEBUG', true);
 ```

-`ULTIMATE_MAILCHIMP_LOGGING` - This enables logging to the file: `wp-content/uploads/ultimate-mailchimp.log`
+`ULTIMATE_MAILCHIMP_LOGGING` - This enables logging to the file: `wp-content/uploads/ultimate-mailchimp.log` via monolog.

 `ULTIMATE_MAILCHIMP_DEBUG` - When in debug mode, WooCommerce checkout will not complete (There will be a JSON error) yet MailChimp will be called.
 This allows you to run through the checkout process without having to create a new order each time.